bmbenson/bmbenson.github.io/game-of-life/index.md

 resolution: (window_width, window_height).into(),
 ```

-Previously our game grid layout was added to the base world at 100% height and width, now we need to add an additional status bar below the game grid, so we’ll add another layer of grid layout, this time with 1 column and two rows.
+Previously our game grid layout was added to the base world at 100% height and width, now we need to add an additional status bar below the game grid, so we’ll add another layer of grid layout, this time with one column and two rows.
 In addition, we will use a fixed size for the status bar row, and configure the game grid row to take up all the remaining space (base height *minus* the fixed number of pixels).

 Here’s a high level view of what we’re going to change to.

 ![Grid layout and status bar addition](./assets/grid_and_status.png)

-First thing we spawn will be the 1 column, 2 row grid layout.
+First thing we spawn will be the one column, two row grid layout.

 ```rust
 //main.rs